Jaewon0702/LeetCode/0026-Remove-duplicats-from-sorted-array/README.md

         return len(nums)
 ```

 But I failed, because set() does not preserve order, so if order matters (which it often does), this breaks the requirement.

+Review 2